dnsla/insurance-cost-estimator/README.md

 This is a web application that predicts medical insurance charges based on user input such as age, sex, BMI, number of children, smoking status, and region.
 It was built using Python, Dash, and a Ridge Regression model trained on a synthetic dataset.

+This project was developed as part of a Predictive Analytics course to demonstrate end-to-end model deployment and application design.

 ---

 ## What the App Does